trigramco/pin-tweet-to-ipfs/README.md

 ## Features

-Pin Tweet to IPFS is a [web extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) targetting less-technical users who wish to archive Tweets in a verifiable way.
+Pin Tweet to IPFS is a [web extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) targetting less-technical users who wish to archive Tweets (or "Xeets") in a verifiable way.
 It uses [IPFS](https://ipfs.tech/), [WebRecorder](https://webrecorder.net/), and [web3.storage](https://web3.storage/) to achieve this.

 ## How does it work?